cvstewar/d3s/README.md

 See below for instructions on setting up paths for D3S.
 Note that on Windows, any backslash `\` in the paths should be escaped with `\\` for the path to work.

 1.)
 Specify the path to the D3S [pre-trained segmentation network](http://data.vicos.si/alanl/d3s/SegmNet.pth.tar) by setting the `params.segm_net_path` in the `pytracking/parameters/segm/default_params.py`. <br/>
 2.)
-Specify the path to the VOT 2018 dataset "sequences" folder by setting the `vot18_path` in the `pytracking/evaluation/local.py`. <br/>
+Specify the path to the VOT 2018 dataset "sequences" folder by setting the `vot18_path` in the `pytracking/evaluation/local.py`.
+(This is not needed if using the VOT Python Toolkit for evaluation) <br/>
 3.)
 Activate the conda environment

 ```bash